RosiePuddles/Year2Project/Server/README.md

 Run with `cargo run --release`

+### Debug mode

+The server is considered unsafe when run in debug mode.
+When in debug mode the server does not require an API key for use with the API and building will not fail when the API key is not specified.

 ## Log file

 The server will generate a log file.
-The path for this is specified in [`src/main.rs`](src/main_).
+The path for this is specified in [`src/main.rs`](src/main.rs).
 Each line of the log file has the following format

 ```
 [datetime] REQUEST client method path